jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

     - Set a bit to 1 if `coeff > median`, else 0, producing a 64-bit value.
     - Store as a 16-character hexadecimal string (`phash`), with `phash_algo = "phash64-v2"`.
   - Write back `phash`, `phash_algo`, and `phash_updated_at` in the `images` table.
-- Implementation guidance:
+- Implementation (current code path):
-  - Prefer reusing decoded images from the scene classification stage to avoid duplicate I/O:
-    - Batch load images once.
-    - Run SigLIP scene classification.
-    - Reuse the in-memory images to compute `phash` in the same pass.
-  - Keep the phash algorithm encapsulated (for example in a `visual_hash` helper) so that later algorithm upgrades can be versioned via `phash_algo`.
-  - To keep near-duplicate grouping efficient for tens of thousands of images, bucket images by the high bits of `phash` (for example the top 16 bits) and only compute full Hamming distances within buckets.
+  - Uses the above DCT-based pHash algorithm and sets `phash_algo = "phash64-v2"`.
+  - Near-duplicate grouping runs incrementally against “dirty” images (new or content-changed) and compares each dirty image against all active pHashes without bucketing.
+Items are sorted by `mtime` descending; anchors are chosen by newer `mtime`, tied by `image_id`.
+When the table is empty, the first run compares all pairs.
+This keeps heavy-model gating deterministic for a fixed set of mtimes but can change anchors if mtimes change.
+  - Heavy models skip any `duplicate_image_id` found in `image_near_duplicate`; the `anchor_image_id` is treated as the canonical representative for embeddings/captions when `skip_duplicates_for_heavy_models` is `true`.
 - Incremental behavior:
   - When `image_id` (content hash) changes, treat the asset as a new image and recompute `phash`.
   - When only `primary_path` changes but `image_id` remains stable, do not recompute `phash`.
   - When the configured algorithm version changes (for example from `"phash64-v2"` to `"phash64-v3"`), select rows where `phash_algo != current_algo` and recompute.
 - Near-duplicate grouping:
-  - Define near-duplicates using the Hamming distance between 64-bit `phash` values: two active images are considered near-duplicates when `distance(phash_a, phash_b) <= 12`.
+  - Define near-duplicates using the Hamming distance between 64-bit `phash` values: two active images are considered near-duplicates when `distance(phash_a, phash_b) <= 16` (repository default; override via `pipeline.phash_hamming_threshold`).
-  - Periodically (for example as a separate stage after phash computation), build near-duplicate groups by:
-    - Selecting all active images with non-null `phash`.
-    - Sorting them deterministically by `image_id`.
-    - Iterating in order and treating each unassigned image as an `anchor_image_id`; for each anchor, assign as `duplicate_image_id` any remaining unassigned images within the Hamming distance threshold, ensuring each image participates in at most one group.
-  - Persist the resulting relationships into the `image_near_duplicate` table in `cache/index.db`, truncating and rebuilding the table on each full near-duplicate pass.
-  - For the target scale of ~30,000 photos, a single-threaded near-duplicate grouping pass using prefix buckets SHOULD complete within a few minutes on a modern CPU; future milestones may introduce more advanced indexing if needed.
+  - The current implementation rebuilds pairs for dirty images by comparing against all active pHashes (no prefix buckets).
+Anchors are selected by newer `mtime` (tie-break on `image_id`); pairs are written to both `cache/index.db` and `data/index.db` and are incremental unless the table is empty.
+  - Heavy-model gating relies on `duplicate_image_id` membership; change detection clears prior pairs for dirty IDs before recomputing.
+  - Bucketing by high pHash bits remains a future optimization if scale/perf requires it.

 ### 5.6 Error Handling
 - Corrupt/unreadable images do not halt the run; record `status="error"` and `error_message`.